ualberta-cmput301/ualberta-cmput301.github.io/content/projects/project_problem_descr.md

     + Allow event organizers upload event poster image

-6. Geolocation Verification (Optional)
+6. Geolocation Verification

-    + Optionally use geolocation to verify where users are joining the waiting list from.
+    + Have the option to attach a geolocation requirement to verify where users are joining the waiting list from.
 This is the location provided by the device.

 **Scenario:**